-This project aims to contribute to the improvement of Primary and Secondary School pupils’ academic outcomes and reducing the gap between advantaged and disadvantaged pupils through the promotion of Evidence Informed Practice for School Inclusion approach (EIPSI).
+This project is a part of Evidence Informed Practice for School Inclusion (EIPSI) project, which is an Erasmus+ funded project that aims to contribute to the improvement of Primary and Secondary School pupils’ academic outcomes and reducing the gap between advantaged and disadvantaged pupils.

-Primary and Secondary Schools (EU); high complexity schools, those schools with a high number of immigrant pupils, special needs children, high levels of schools’ mobility during the course and poor social-economic family background.
+The main target group are primary and secondary schools in Europe that are classified as high complexity.
+This means that those school have a high number of immigrant pupils, special needs children, high levels of schools’ mobility during the course and poor social-economic family background.

 Relation to the track EdTech for Social Change track: